KaeTahr/Proyecto_Compiladores/README.md

 ## Running a program
  The parser will generate a file called intermediate.out.

- In order to run your program, just must run this file using the virual machine
+ In order to run your program, you must run this file using the virual machine

  ```shell
  python virtualmachine.py intermediate.out